bfb/arff/README.md

     doc = Arff::Document.new('Cars')

 Add attributes to the document.
-You can add each attribute seperately or together.
+You can add each attribute separately or together.

     doc.add_attribute({ name: 'brand', type: 'STRING' })
     doc.add_attributes([